 Planning Bulletin No. 90 is seen as an interim measure while Councils can develop an amendment to their Planning Schemes to address the proposed changes.
-However, it is anticipated that the Planning Bulletin No. 90 will be used by the WAPC and Minister for Planning and Infrastructure for guidance purposes when assessing Scheme Amendments relating to Sexual Service Businesses.
+Planning Bulletin 90 lacks clarity in relation to the proposed changes and detail concerning the proposed planning framework and controls relating to Sexual Service Businesses.
+It is anticipated that the Planning Bulletin No. 90 will be used by the WAPC and Minister for Planning and Infrastructure for guidance purposes when assessing Scheme Amendments relating to Sexual Service Businesses.
 It is also expected that any proposals relating to a Scheme Amendment on Sexual Service Businesses would need to be based on sound planning principles and appropriate development standards.
+Consequently, Planning Bulletin No. 90 should be modified to provide a detailed and robust document to assist all parties in developing appropriate guidelines and standards for the development of Sexual Service Businesses.